AggelosKatsaliros/Operating-Systems/README.md

 # Operating-Systems
-Simple multi-threaded key-value pairs storage server using c For more information about the project read project.pdf which is in greek
+Simple multi-threaded key-value pairs storage server using c.\n For more information about the project read project.pdf which is in greek